 We strongly believe in a very strong foundation of classical concepts to Indian vocals.
 But we believe in newer ways to teaching that include not just "saadhana" to become perfect with pitch and rhythm but also include "application oriented" education.
-All of our online and in-person classical Indian music lessons include discussion of music history, theory in our lessons.
+All of our online and in-person classical Indian music lessons include discussion of music history and theory.
 Along with Classical training, we teach semi-classical songs of many "vaaggeyakaaras" like Annamacharya, Ramadas, Jayadeva, Mirabhai.
 Our teachers have a huge passion for explaining the "why" behind music.
 In our online and in-person classical Indian music lessons, we include theory in our lessons.
 We also teach "notation" to popular songs like movie songs and bhajans.
 As such, students "see" and "hear" how the classical music training is applied to other forms of music.
 Innovative techniques like art in music or training in other genres like popular songs in multiple languages, quizzes are all included in our curriculum.
 Hands-on projects and producing and performing creative musical compositions bring our classes to life, because students begin to see how their classical music foundation is applied.
 Children get intimately involved in those activities because these are usually group projects and are fun.
 Mixed in with a hint of folk and movie music, our singing lessons give songs at your fingertips and allows you to share them during festivals, birthday parties, karaoke parties and more.

 Training for Competitions and Certifications